deepang-ai/LGA/README.md

 Challenge: The challenge on the Elliptic dataset is to classify the illicit and licit nodes in the graph.

-Preparation: Download Elliptic dataset in PYG format from this [page](https://www.kaggle.com/datasets/ellipticco/elliptic-data-set) and place it under the path 'datasets_elliptic/'.
+Preparation: Download Elliptic dataset from this [page](https://www.kaggle.com/datasets/ellipticco/elliptic-data-set) and place it under the path 'datasets_elliptic/'.

 ## Benchmark
 ### lw_AIG dataset